 Living in China for over three years, I've become a VPN master.
 I've personally tested six VPNs, not including the free one from my university.
 While my favorites have changed over the years, here's a current list of the best VPNs on the market.

-The lack of fitted sheets bothered me so much, I actually brought a set with me from America this year.
-I'm sure you can also find them online or possibly at IKEA, but you will not find them in the grocery store: not even at Walmart, TESCO, and Carrefour!
+For me personally, the lack of fitted sheets bothered me so much, I actually packed a set with me from home.
+I'm sure you can also find them online or possibly at IKEA, but you will not find them in the grocery stores in China -- not even at Walmart, TESCO, and Carrefour!
 You've been warned.

-While I first came to China to learn Chinese, I can't tell you how many expats I've met who think they can just pick up the language living abroad.
+While I first came to China to learn how to speak Chinese, I can't tell you how many expats I've met who think they can just pick up the language living abroad.
 Chinese is unlike any other language you've probably ever learned.
-The grammar is extremely different, the tones and pronunciation are so difficult, and it will take you years of study to become proficient.
+The grammar is extremely different, the tones and pronunciation are quite difficult, and it may take you years of studying to even become proficient.

 While you may be able to pick up some survival Chinese, if you want to actually be able to speak the language, you'll need to take a class.
 Don't worry though, there are plenty of affordable Mandarin classes and private tutors all over the country!